-Let me preface my remarks by pointing out an important - and essential feature of the Geolocation Privacy and Surveillance Act: it does not limit its coverage to one specific type of location tracking technology.
 As I will discuss below, geolocation is an area that is enjoying a period of rapid technological innovation and competition among different technologies.
 Many assumptions that might have been true several years ago, such as that GPS satellites always provide higher precision location information than the cellular network does, are no longer universally true today.
-For any legislation that seeks to regulate the use of location tracking technology to remain meaningful in the years to come, it is critical that it avoid defining terms in ways that are likely to become obsolete soon after it becomes law.
-HR 2168 accomplishes this by defining "geolocation information" sufficiently broadly to encompass the range of high-precision location technologies likely to be relevant in the foreseeable future.
+For any legislation that seeks to regulate the use or disclosure of location tracking technology to remain meaningful in the years to come, it is critical that it avoid defining terms in ways that are likely to become obsolete soon after it becomes law.